kosli-dev/secure-sdlc-process-template/content/docs/background/devops.md

 Over time, we have favoured smaller services-oriented architectures and independently deployable systems.
 This allowed for more dynamic and resillient designs, and to leverage Conway's Law to organize our teams around these services.

-This trend continues, with the adoption of the latest serverless and functions-as-a-service available in cloud providers.
+This trend continues, with the rising adoption of serverless features and functions-as-a-service available in cloud providers.

 ## Who is responsible for compliance?